DATA-DOG/fastroute/README.md

 **FastRoute** was easily adapted for this benchmark.
 Where static routes are served, nothing is better or faster than a **hashmap**. **FastRoute** allows to build any kind of router, depending on an use case.
-By default it targets smaller number of routes and the weakest link is a lot of dynamic routes, because these are matched one by one.
+By default it targets smaller number of routes and the weakest link is a lot of dynamic routes, because these are matched one by one in order.

 ## Contributions